iAmmar7/microfrontends-init/README.md

 ## Install the npm packages

-Navigate to the root-config, style-guide folder and run the command
+Navigate to the root-config, styleguide, auth, navbar, attendance folder and run the command

 ```js
 npm install